krishnam-git-cog/myshopping/README.md

                 - Enter Delivery Details
                 - Checkout
                 - Payment
     # UI Will be rendered based on the responses from Microservices.
-3 Microservices are available
+3 Microservices are available.
                 - Catalogues and Products <Helps with Product searches>
                 - Customer - Registration and Login
                 - Image Services